Gazelle79/BowlingScore/README.md

 INPUT
 -----
 Data is read in from:
      ../BowlingScore/InputFiles/BowlingScoreData.txt

-That's the default file path for input.
 The user CANNOT specify their own input file path.

 OUTPUT
 ------
-No output is written to any files.

-All output is written to the screen, in the following format:
+Output is written to a file:

-Timestamp   OrderAction   Price

-Timestamp - The time in milliseconds since midnight.
-Order Action - Whether this order will sell this stock (S), or buy it (B).
-Price - The profit from selling this stock (S), or the expense of buying this stock (B).
-Expressed as a decimal.

-EXAMPLES:
-28800758 S 8832.56
-28800796 S NA
-28800812 S 8832.56
-28800974 B 8865.00
-28800975 B NA
-28812071 S NA
-28813830 B 8845.00
+     ../BowlingScore/OutputFiles/BowlingScoreOutput.txt

 REQUIREMENTS
 ------------